Arjun-G-Ravi/skmini/README.md

 #### Note
 - Built on Numpy
-- Probably no Cuda support (because of 1K Loc limit)
+- Probably no Cuda support (because of the 1K Loc limit)